liebscher/al-folio/_posts/2020-10-17-evaluating-neural-toxic-degeneration.md

 : Modify the decoding algorithm to give higher probability to non-toxic tokens.
 Learns a weight for each vocabulary token which represents the association between each token and (non-)toxicity.

 Word Filtering
-: Create a blacklist of profanity, slurs, and swearwords and sets the probability of generating those words to zero, which prevents the LMs from generating them altogether.
+: Create a blacklist of profanity, slurs, and swearwords and set the probability of generating those words to zero to prevent the LMs from generating them altogether.

 [PPLM](https://openreview.net/pdf?id=H1edEyBKDS){:target="_blank"}
 : Combine a pretrained, unconditional language model with one or more simple attribute models, which are small and cheap models that figure out latent gradients between attributes and the pretrained language models to steer outputs.

 ### Results

-As one might expect, none of the detoxification methods assessed completely eradicated toxic generations; toxic prompts yielded higher toxicity in generation than non-toxic prompts.
+As one might expect, none of these detoxification methods completely eradicated toxic generations; and toxic prompts yielded higher toxicity in generation than non-toxic prompts.
 What's somewhat surprising is that non-toxic prompts occasionally also led to toxic generations.
 It should be clear then that even benign models can be harmful.
-The authors point out that it's also surprising that the model trained on only Wikipedia (CTRL-WIKI) showed similar levels of toxicity in its generations, despite not being trained on Reddit data!
-Nonetheless, DAPT is one of the most effective methods (which I found surprising, given its simplicity), along with vocabulary shifting, and PPLM.
+The authors point out that it's also surprising that the CTRL-WIKI model produced toxic content, despite being pretrained to generate Wikipedia-style output<d-footnote>The authors also state it's interesting since "[the model] was trained on just Wikipedia."
+I'm not sure this statement is true after skimming the original CTRL paper from Kaskar et al. (2019).</d-footnote>.
+Furthermore, DAPT is one of the most effective methods (which I found surprising, given its simplicity), along with vocabulary shifting, and PPLM.
 The authors lastly state that steering generations after pretraining must thus be crucial for preventing toxic output.

 There were some phrases, which when used to prompt the models consistently returned toxic generations.
 These prompts were often toxic themselves or had the opening phrase of known toxic sentences ("his rant was full of...").
 Lastly, about 10% of the prompts came from unreliable or toxic data sources, which we get into next.